-About the studio
+About the Studio

 Todd Jeffrey Ellis works in Paradigm Designs studio, located in Haliburton, Ontario.
 The studio overlooks beautiful Lake Kashagawigamog.
 Paradigm Designs is the jewellery of Jeffrey’s wife Susan Watson Ellis and can be seen at www.pardigmjewellery.com and also in the retail space of their shared studio.
 Jeffrey produces jewellery pieces for Paradigm Designs using his extensive skills in forming, chasing and repousse, and carving.
 The studio is open by appointment and is part of the Haliburton County Studio Tour.
-Visit the contact page for directions to Paradigm Designs studio.